jwbuurlage/category-theory-programmers/doc/06_ccc.md

 3 &= \lambda sz.s(s(sz))\\
 &\ldots
 \end{align*}
-This leads naturally to the \emph{succesor function}, which correspond to the following expression:
+This leads naturally to the \emph{successor function}, which corresponds to the following expression:
 $$S = \lambda wyx.y(wyx).$$
 Writing $s^k z = s(s(s(s(s \ldots (sz)))))$, with $k$ occurences of $s$, we can see that:
 \begin{align*}